 Stumpf also wrote a number of compositions for his choir: the largest-scale of these was the Christmas cantata "In this night" (2010) for four soloists, SATB choir, and chamber orchestra.
 A revised and expanded version of this cantata was performed in December 2013.
 He also encouraged members of his congregation to compose, and the adult choir has sung works by Follenites Emmie Martin, Nancy Wiesner, Carolyn Kingston and above all by tenor soloist Scott Hilse (whose "Mass for Peace" was the centerpiece of the music service in April 2010) and former Youth Choir member Brent Ranalli (two of whose works Stumpf conducted at the Lexington Choral Festival in January 2012).

-The Follen Youth Choir consists of over 40 (unauditioned) singers who rehearse with unbounded enthusiasm and energy every Monday afternoon and sing one Sunday a month with great beauty and total commitment.
-Their repertoire ranges from Mozart's "Ave verum" to "Seasons of Love" from Jonathan Larson's "Rent."
-Since 2008, Stumpf composed a short choral work for the Youth Choir most years.
+The Follen Youth Choir consisted of over 40 (unauditioned) singers who rehearsed with unbounded enthusiasm and energy every Monday afternoon and sang one Sunday a month with great beauty and total commitment.
+Their repertoire ranged from Mozart's "Ave verum" to "Seasons of Love" from Jonathan Larson's "Rent."
+From 2008 to 2016, Stumpf composed a short choral work for the Youth Choir most years.

 Every June, Stumpf directed a fully staged, double-cast production of a Gilbert and Sullivan opera with the Youth and Junior Choirs.
 Seven works - "The Mikado," "The Gondoliers," The Pirates of Penzance," "Ruddigore," "Iolanthe," "The Yeomen of the Guard," and "Patience" - were performed in an irregular annual rotation.
 These productions were one of the great joys of Stumpf's musical life: they were a magnificent celebration of the entire church community; they were also an exceptional opportunity for the kids to experience the thrill of performance, to form close bonds, and to gain hugely in self-confidence and poise - as well as to make great strides in their singing and acting ability.